grace-mugoiri/the-flask-blog/README.md

 dummy website that lets a user register if not registered and logs one if registered user should be able to add as many posts as possible

-# areas the project teaches
+# project covers these areas:-

   1.Forms and validation.